A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces

 \subsection{The gauge-theoretic framework}

 We are ready to introduce the gauge-theoretic framework in this paper.
+Many of the definitions introduced in this section take inspiration from classical books and papers in gauge theory given by the following: \cite{atiyah-bott}, \cite{da-silva}, \cite{morgan}, \cite{kobayashi2}, \cite{kobayashi1}, \cite{salamon2}.
 We will mainly be working with the orbifold vector bundle $E(\Gamma)$ that we have defined previously for the main construction.
 We fix a holomorphic structure on $E(\C)=H$, and denote it by $\bar{\partial}$.
 For the remaining of the section, we assume $V=End(S)$ to be the endomorphism space of some $\Gamma$-representation $S$.
 We fix a $\Gamma$-invariant hermitian structure $h_V$ on $V$ and hence get pointwise metrics on $E(V)$ and $E(\Gamma)$.
 We take $\omega_{vol}$ to be the Fubini-Study form on $\C P^1$.

 Let $A_0$ be the unique Chern connection on $H$ compatible with the holomorphic structure $\bar{\partial}$ and the hermitian structure descending from $E(V)$.
 Note that $A_0$ will be $\Gamma$-invariant as it is invariant under $SU(2)$.